JUCE Components: Mouse & Keyboard Listening

 For this, you can call grabKeyboardFocus on the component in question.

-Daniel’s Forum Gotcha™️: Don’t call grabKeyboardFocus in a component’s constructor.
-It only works once the component has been placed in the component hierarchy.
+Daniel’s Forum Gotcha™️: Unfortunately you can’t really call grabKeyboardFocus in a component’s constructor.
+It only works after the component has been placed in the component hierarchy and is visible.

 Respond to focus